Axinom/drm-quick-start/Readme.md

 * Axinom DRM License Service and Key Service are highly flexible and can accommodate to a wide range of scenarios:

-    * Axinom DRM can work in different modes – it supports working with key seeds as well as individual keys.
+    * Axinom DRM can work in different modes - it supports working with key seeds as well as individual keys.

     * Axinom DRM Key Service supports several key delivery protocols out of the box, including AWS SPEKE and Google Widevine Common Encryption API

-    * Axinom has complementary offerings that can help create a comprehensive video streaming solution.
-Axinom VIP – for encoding / packaging, Axinom Player SDK – for secure playback, Axinom CMS – for managing content.
+    * Axinom has complementary offerings that can help create a comprehensive video streaming solution: Axinom VIP - for encoding / packaging, Axinom Player SDK - for secure playback, and Axinom CMS - for managing content.

 * To keep the sample code straightforward, simplifications have been made.
 The following additional aspects should be considered when planning a